ahmetgu/parkbee/README.md

 Dear Parkbee Developers

 I've used the same dotnet solution, running the application should be straighforward.
-Please keep in mind that it's not a complete solution, due to time constraints I had to skip a lot of code improvements.
+Please keep in mind that it's not a complete solution, due to time constraints I had to skip a lot of code improvements and unit tests.

 Best regards,
 Ahmet Gunec